-Celebrate the winter weather with a brew in hand at the 10th annual Beer Dabbler Winter Carnival.
+Celebrate the winter weather with a brew in hand at the 11th annual Winter Beer Dabbler.
 Featuring more than 160 breweries pouring 500+ unique beers, this is the largest outdoor beer festival in Minnesota.
 And yes, it's in the middle of winter on purpose.
 The event is designed for only the hardiest of ale aficionados.
 Your ticket gets you unlimited samples of the best craft beers, a free entry into the homebrew competition, and access to live music and entertainment.

-Downtown Saint Paul goes green again on St. Patrick's Day weekend for the 53rd annual St. Patrick’s Day Parade.
-This daylong event features everything you’d expect from a proper St. Paddy’s celebration, including Irish pipe bands and drummers, tons of green floats, beads and performances by Irish dancers.
+Downtown Saint Paul goes green again on St. Patrick's Day weekend for the 54th annual St. Patrick’s Day Parade.
+This daylong event features everything you’d expect from a proper St. Paddy’s celebration, including Irish pipe bands and drummers, tons of green floats, beads, and performances by Irish dancers.
 Multiple clans will be on hand to celebrate, so be sure to wear greens and plaids!

-Follow us on Facebook, Twitter and Instgram to stay updated with the latest happening in the area.
+Mark your calendars and follow us on Facebook, Twitter, and Instagram to stay updated with the latest happenings in the area.
 Share your photos and adventures with us using the hashtag #WeLoveMNW and you may be featured on our website!

 Quench Your Thirst: Where to Get a Good Drink in Minneapolis Northwest